endojs/endo/demo/README.md

 messages to a remote system (which itself has access to a clock).
 When multiple sources send messages to a common recipient, those messages will be interleaved in some nondeterminisic fashion that depends upon the arrival
-times: that ordering can be used as a clock.
+times: that ordering can also be used as a clock.

 The demo page has two flavors: by changing the URL slightly, the attacker can be allowed or denied access to ``Date.now()``.
 This makes it easy to